-Section B:-Eight questions (4 questions will be set from Part A and 4 questions will be set from (Part B) will be set.
-Students are required to attempt any five out of the eight questions.Each question carries 4 marks.
+Section B:-Eight questions will be set in Section B (Four questions will be set from Part A and Four questions will be set from Part B).
+Students are required to attempt any five out of the eight questions.
+Each question carries 4 marks.
 (5x4)=20 Marks